 Medication may or may not be necessary.
 If you don’t feel the infection is clearing or don’t want to take the chance of it spreading, use one of the medications listed below for moderate fin rot.

-If you are in the stages of mild fin rot, you should definitely check the water quality in your aquarium and ensure the proper temperature is set and maintained.
+If you are in mild fin rot stages, you should check the water quality in your aquarium and ensure the proper temperature is set and maintained.

-Poor water quality is a main contributing factor of fin rot and can be caused by uneaten food debris, poor filtration, and a general lack of cleaning.
+Poor water quality and high ammonia levels are the main contributing factors to fin rot infections, often caused by uneaten food debris, poor filtration, and a general lack of cleaning.

-All of these factors will eventually lead to a build-up of the bad bacteria, which can cause fin rot.
+All of these factors will eventually lead to a build-up of harmful bacteria, which can cause fin rot.